jmpatel2113/aws-capstone-1-project/README.md

 3. Created the IAM role for cloudwatch permissions(needed for lambda function logging), the lambda function for extracting the files from zip folder and putting it into another "unzipped" prefix.
 4. Created the sam configuration file for automatic resource build and deployment as well as the lambda function that parses customer details from csv file and puts it in dynamodb table.
 5. Created the IAM role for rekognition permissions and wrote the lambda function code for comparing selfie of customer and ID photo and update dynamodb table accordingly.
+6. Created the IAM role for textract permissions and wrote the lambda function code for extracting details from ID and comparing it with customer input details + update dynammdb table & sns notification accordingly